Akebi's Sailor Uniform: Production

 Akebi's Sailor Uniform is author Hiro's first work published by Shueisha.
 Around half year before the end of his previous work, Yumekuri, he was reached out to by the editorial department of Weekly Young Jump.
 He knew that it would be impossible for him to carry out a weekly serialization and therefore had little interest in working with Young Jump.
 He however still had a meeting with them and surprisingly found out they could provide options other than weekly serialization.

-Hiro and Young Jump entered in talks about crafting a school story after showing them school-themed artwork, which included prototypes of several characters.
+Hiro and Young Jump entered in talks about crafting a school story after he showed them school-themed artwork, which included prototypes of several characters.
 He intended to set the story in high school, but changed it to middle school, finding it a better setting for making discoveries about life.
 Komichi Akebi was not planned to be the main character of the series, whose focus would instead go randomly from a character to another in an anthology of stories, but Hiro decided ultimately to make her the protagonist and give her a social personality to share the focus with the rest.
 Hiro created her character arc by inspiration of his mother, who once told him how Japanese school uniforms like her own used to be home made.
 He and his editor Hachi Okuma later came up with the plot point of her wearing a different school uniform from the rest of her class.

 Hiro writes the story without fixed plans, wanting it to develop naturally.
 He took inspiration from own experiences in his freshman year in college, which were reflected in Komichi meeting classmates from all over Japan from the first time.
-He also read many shōjo manga in preparation, but consciously tried to avoid usual tropes and motifs of the genre.
+Hiro also read many shōjo manga in preparation, but consciously tried to avoid usual tropes and motifs of the genre.
 In order to draw the detailed artwork of the characters' movements, he studied videos of gymnastics and ballet, counting on his previous experience as an animator.
-He also studied Japanese idol music videos, including one by singer and voice actress Manatsu Murakami, who would voice the main character in the anime series.
+He also studied Japanese idol MVs, including one by singer and voice actress Manatsu Murakami, who would voice the main character in the anime series.

-He helped choose the main character's voice actress during the production of the anime, deeming Manatsu Murakami ideal.
-Murakami, who described herself as strikingly similar to Komichi Akebi in personality and interests, although not in background, strongly identified with the character after reading the manga, to the point of crying in joy when she was confirmed for the role.
-She also became close to Sora Amamiya and Akari Kitō, who played Akebi's main two friends, and to Hiro himself, who coached her briefly on how to play the character.
-Both Hiro and Murakami described the experience working in the production as similar to Akebi knowing her classmates within the story.
+Hiro helped choose the main character's voice actress during the production of the anime, deeming Manatsu Murakami ideal.
+Murakami, who described herself as strikingly similar to Komichi in personality and interests, although not in background, strongly identified with the character after reading the manga, to the point of crying in joy when she was confirmed for the role.
+She also became close to Sora Amamiya and Akari Kitō, who played Komichi's two main friends, and to Hiro himself, who coached her briefly on how to play the character.
+Both Hiro and Murakami described the experience working in the production as similar to Komichi knowing her classmates within the story.
 Aside from Murakami, several other members of the cast, like Kitō, Amamiya, Shion Wakayama and Shuka Saitō, became fans of the manga.